Knowing Your Aptitude Can Help You Choose a Career

-When a career description lists an aptitude among the qualifications one needs to work in an occupation, it is referring to a natural talent or an ability an individual has acquired through life experience, study or training.
+When a career description lists an aptitude among the qualifications one needs in order to work in an occupation, it is referring to a natural talent or an ability an individual has acquired through life experience, study, or training.
 The word may also pertain to one's capacity to acquire a skill.

 Some Important Things to Know

-It is worth pointing out once more that you should not use aptitude alone as the criteria for choosing a career.
+It is worth repeating that you should not use aptitude alone as the criteria for choosing a career.
 You should also learn about your interests, personality type, and work-related values by doing a thorough self-assessment, and consider that information along with aptitude when choosing a career.
 Here are a few other things of which you should be aware:

 - Just because you are good at something, it doesn't mean you will like doing it.
 For example, having an aptitude for math doesn't necessarily mean a career using your mathematical ability should be in your future.
 Do what you're good at, but only if you like it.